kkrugley/pinq/README.md

 3. Submit a PR with a clear description of changes and testing performed.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL v3 License.
 See [LICENSE](LICENSE) for details.